WesOrr23/PaddlePanic/Report/PaddlePanic_Report.md

 The graphics system maintains a 1KB framebuffer and provides pixel, line (Bresenham's algorithm), and bitmap primitives.
 Text rendering uses custom 3×5 pixel bitmap fonts with integer scaling.
 The display refreshes via page-addressed SPI transfers, achieving approximately 12 fps limited by SPI communication overhead.
 The main loop polls input, updates physics, clears the framebuffer, renders state-specific screens, and transmits to hardware.

-The full code is available at [GitHub Repository Link].
+The full code is available at https://github.com/WesOrr23/PaddlePanic.git.
 See below for graphical flow diagram.
 A textual version that is more detailed is included

 ![Flow Diagram](Paddle%20Panic%20Flow%20Diagram.png)